To download full agenda, click here.

 Pilots must effectively identify, track and engage targets.
 This section will examine the limitations and explore the possibilities for guided missile development.

-When crews need to suppress an area dumb munitions, from small arms up to ATK size calibre find their niche.
-This session will review the weapon and how to fire it.
+For area suppression dumb munitions, from small arms up to ATK size calibre find their niche.
+This session will review some of the options available and how they have best been employed.

 MRO is one of the biggest costs to a Fleet Commander.
 Commanders need MRO results that are dynamic, affordable and enable operationally ready Fleets.